Medicare Supplement Plan F

 3) If you already have Plan F, Plan C and High Deductible F(HDF) in place, you don’t have to do anything.
 You can keep coverage for as long as you choose.
 You can stop worrying!!!

 4) If you don’t get Medicare until January 1, 2020 or later, you still have some terrific Medicare Supplement options.
 One option might be Plan G. Plan G coverage mirrors Plan F with the exception of Plan G have an annual Part B deductible.
-In 2019 the annual Part B deductible was only $185.00.
+In 2023 the Part B deductible is only $226.00.
 Once you reach the annual deductible, all covered services will covered, just like under Plan F.